Everything You Need to Plan A Terrific Holiday Tea Party

 Holiday High Tea

-If finger sandwiches and a display of sweets seem like too little food, a high tea might be your answer to a filling and robust tea event.
-High tea is a hearty meal — usually dinner — served alongside tea.
-Traditionally, high tea doesn’t have finger sandwiches, small treats, or even scones.
+If finger sandwiches and a display of sweets seem like too little food, a high tea might be your answer to a filling and robust holiday tea party.

-3 Holiday Tea Themes
+3 Holiday Tea Party Ideas for Themes

-Have you decided what kind of tea or tea party you would like to create?
-You can even combine two kinds of teas together — if you want to break tradition and serve afternoon tea with a main course dish, this could be a good compromise for hungrier family members who insist on having a huge holiday meal.
-You can also take your party a step further by creating a holiday theme:
+You can even combine two types of tea parties together.
+If you want to break tradition and serve afternoon tea with your traditional main course dishes, this could be a good compromise for hungrier family members who insist on having a huge holiday meal.

 Hanukkah Kosher Tea